All Delaware Humanities-funded projects must have:

 The arts and humanities are not the same, which is why Delaware has both the Delaware Division of the Arts and Delaware Humanities.
 Arts programs focus on creation and performance.
 Humanities programs focus on the interpretive aspects of the arts: historical or philosophical contexts, analyses of methodology, or approaches to art

 movements or periods.
-Delaware Humanities will offer grants for programs which combine performance with interpretation, such as a discussion or talk-back session following the production of a play.
+Delaware Humanities will offer funding for programs which combine performance with interpretation, such as a discussion or talk-back session following the production of a play.

 Repeat proposals are allowed; however, after three consecutive years of funding one project, that project will have a lower priority than first-time proposals.